 Aliso Hills Taekwon-do has classes and programs for people of all ages.
 Children as young as 3 years old can join the ‘Little Dragons’ program.
 Children 7 and older can take junior classes as well as the family classes that include students of all ages, belt ranks and experience levels.
 No matter how young or old you are you can benefit from the physical, emotional and spiritual aspects of a Taekwon-do practice.

-Aliso Hills Taekwon-do Kickboxing: The kick boxing program Aliso Hills Taekwon-do is unlike any other kickboxing programaround.
-The class is taught by Taekwon-do 4th° black belt Master instructor Jessica Sabetian.
+Aliso Hills Taekwon-do Kickboxing: The kickboxing program at Aliso Hills Taekwon-do is unlike any other kickboxing program around.
+This specialty class is now only available sporadically and is taught by Taekwon-do 5th° black belt Master Instructor Jessica Sabetian.
 There are no routines to learn and everything is done at your own pace.
 We work with bags, mitts and weights in every class.
 You will learn how to kick and punch with proper technique

 Taekwon-do is a Korean art of self-defense.
 Contrary to the teachings of many of my fellow master instructors, practitioners and predecessors, Taekwondo did not originate thousands of years ago in ancient Korea.
 Rather, Taekwon-do is a collection of similar unarmed martial arts techniques and foundations created by a number of Korean Grandmasters, including General Choi Hong Hi, when they returned to Korea from Japan following World War II.
 While in Japan, these Grandmasters learned Karate-Do (meaning way of China Hand or way of Empty Hand) and the techniques they learned formed the basis for a new martial art.
 On April 11, 1955, General Choi, then a general in the South Korean army, began to unify and systemize these related martial arts disciplines by giving Taekwon-do its name and its beginnings.
 In 1961, General Choi became the first President of the Korea Tae Kwon Do Association, and until his death in 2002, he worked tirelessly and selflessly in the promotion of Taekwon-do and in the scientific advancement of Taekwon-do techniques.